RichieRob/PredictionPerpsDocs/docs/LiquidityDiscussionv2.md

 ## Why This Matters

-- A platform with 10,000 prediction markets needs **one USDC pool in Aave**, not 10,000.
+- A platform with 10,000 prediction markets each with 100 positions has 2,000,000 different tokens.
+Liquidity for all these positions can be provided by one pool.
 - LPs earn **real yield** on nearly 100% of their capital.
 - Traders get **deep, instant liquidity** with zero slippage from fragmentation.
 - Capital efficiency hits levels never seen in DeFi.